ahmadmayahi/mayahi.net/content/posts/laravel/jwt-with-laravel.md

 ```

 ## JwtParser
-JwtParser takes a token, decodes it and saves it into the $claims property, then we can access these claims by some readable methods such as getRelatedTo.
+The `JwtParser` takes a token, decodes it and saves it into the `$claims` property, then we can access these claims by some readable methods such as `getRelatedTo`.

-Create a new class app/Services/Jwt/JwtParser.php:
+Create a new class `app/Services/Jwt/JwtParser.php`:

 ```php
 <?php